 Stewardship of the Canadian Legal Framework

 The Department fulfils its stewardship role by ensuring a bilingual and bijural national legal framework for the administration of justice that contributes to a safe and just society for all Canadians and confidence in Canada’s justice system.
-The Department develops and tests innovative approaches to strengthen the legal framework within the following domains: criminal law, youth criminal justice, sentencing, official languages, marriage and divorce, access to justice, and Aboriginal justice.
+The Department develops and tests innovative approaches to strengthen the legal framework within various domains: criminal law, youth criminal justice, sentencing, official languages, marriage and divorce, access to justice, bijuralism, human rights, privacy, access to information and Indigenous justice.
 In addition, in view of the federal government’s shared interest in a sustainable justice system, the Department promotes and facilitates ongoing dialogue with the provinces and territories in the areas of shared jurisdiction and provides funding for the delivery of programs that directly support federal policy objectives.

 Office of the Federal Ombudsman for Victims of Crime

 The Office of the Federal Ombudsman for Victims of Crime (OFOVC) was created to provide a voice for victims of crime at the federal level and to ensure that the federal government meets its commitments to victims.
-The Office provides direct information, referral, and complaint-review services to its primary clients – victims, victims' family members or representatives, victim-serving agencies, and other related stakeholders.
-The Office also helps raise awareness of systemic issues amongst all criminal justice and victim-serving personnel and provides related recommendations and advice to the Government of Canada through the Minister of Justice.
-In order to fulfill its mandate, the Office promotes access by victims to existing federal programs and services for victims; addresses complaints of victims about compliance with the provisions of the Corrections and Conditional Release Act; promotes awareness of the needs and concerns of victims and the applicable laws that benefit victims of crime, including promoting the principles set out in the Canadian Statement of Basic Principles of Justice for Victims of Crime; identifies and reviews emerging and systemic issues that negatively impact victims of crime; and facilitates access by victims to existing federal programs and services by providing them with information and referrals.
-The Ombudsman reports directly to the Minister of Justice and, as such, the Office falls outside the Department's governance framework.
+The Office provides direct information, referral and complaint-review services to its primary clients: victims, victims’ family members or representatives, victim-serving agencies, and other related stakeholders.
+The Office also helps raise awareness of systemic issues among all criminal justice and victim-serving personnel, and provides related recommendations and advice to the Government of Canada through the Minister of Justice.
+In order to fulfill its mandate, the Office promotes access by victims to existing federal programs and services for victims; addresses complaints of victims about compliance with the provisions of the Corrections and Conditional Release Act; promotes awareness of the needs and concerns of victims and the applicable laws that benefit victims of crime, including Canadian Victim Bill of Rights and the principles set out in the Canadian Statement of Basic Principles of Justice for Victims of Crime; identifies and reviews emerging and systemic issues that negatively impact victims of crime; and facilitates access by victims to existing federal programs and services by providing them with information and referrals.
+The Ombudsman reports directly to the Minister of Justice and, as such, the Office falls outside the Department’s governance framework.

 (b) A Federal Government that is Supported by High-Quality Legal Services